Master of Science - Physician Assistant Studies Admission

 Pre-Admission Clinical Experience

 Clinical Experience that includes direct patient care is required.
-In order to be competitive, an applicant should have a minimum of six months, full-time healthcare employment or 500 hours of hands-on patient care experience.
+In order to be competitive, an applicant must have a minimum of six months, full-time healthcare employment or 500 hours of hands-on patient care experience.
 Examples include, but are not limited to: EMT, Paramedic, Nurse, Medical Assistant, CNA, ER Tech, Physical Therapy Aide, Phlebotomist, etc. Experiences such as "shadowing," laboratory testing with no patient contact, non-clinical research, student experience, life guard, or clerical work are not accepted as clinical hours.

 Central Applications Service for Physicians Assistants (CASPA)